abbyreyna/abbyreyna/README.md

 - 🔭 I’m currently working on mastering Javascript!
-- 🌱 I’m also learning Adobe XD to create mockup websites.
+- 🌱 I’m also working on my French.
-- 👯 I’m looking to collaborate on fullstack projects.
+- 👯 I’m open to collaborate on fullstack projects.
 - 💬 Ask me about anything!
 I'm always happy to help.
 - ⚡ Fun fact: I love creating things!
-My favorite things to create are projects with code, baking/cooking, gundam kits and crocheting.
+My favorite things to create are projects with code, food/desserts, gundam kits and cute things that I crochet.